 Dr. Lowrance grew up in Tucson, AZ and earned her bachelors degree in wildlife management from the University of Arizona in 2000.
 She graduated from Ross University School of Veterinary Medicine with highest honors in 2006.
 Her clinical year of veterinary medicine was completed at Texas A&M School of Veterinary Medicine.
 She also completed an externship in veterinary dentistry at the University of Illinois.
-When she is not making house calls she enjoys spending time with her husband Jason, son Matthew and her Border Collie “Daisy” , Golden Retriever 'Jax', goldfish 'BB-8' and many other aquarium fish.
+When she is not making house calls she enjoys spending time with her family and her Border Collie “Daisy” , Golden Retriever 'Jax', goldfish 'BB-8' and many other aquarium fish.

-Stephanie Patterson has been a veterinary assistant for over 11 years.
-She graduated from Scottsdale community college with her veterinary assistant degree in 2001.
-She enjoys spending time with her son Zane, her 2 chihuahuas, yorkshire terrier and 4 cats.
+Stephanie Patterson has been a veterinary assistant since 2001.
+She graduated from Scottsdale community college with her veterinary assistant degree.
+She enjoys spending time with her sons Zane and Konner, her 2 chihuahuas, yorkshire terrier and 4 cats.
 Helping animals is her passion and has been ever since she was a little girl.